The Elite (DC Comics)

 The Elite is a team of fictional super-powered antiheroes appearing in American comic books published by DC Comics, in particular those featuring Superman and The Justice League.
 They are DC's response to Wildstorm's The Authority.
 The Elite made their first appearance in the story "What's So Funny About Truth, Justice & the American Way?", published in Action Comics #775 (March 2001).
 The story, which was voted number 1 in Wizard magazine's "Top Ten Comics of the Decade", was written by Joe Kelly, inked by Tom Nguyen and penciled by Doug Mahnke and Lee Bermejo.
 They appeared as antagonists before some of the characters merged with members of the Justice League to form the Justice League Elite.

 Fictional team history

-The Elite is a team of metahuman vigilantes in the DC Comics universe, created by Joe Kelly and Doug Mahnke, first appearing in Action Comics #775 in March 2001.
-The team was formed by Manchester Black, a British telekinetic vigilante who gathered a group of powerful individuals to enforce their own brutal form of justice, often through lethal means.
-Their philosophy was that the ends justified the means, which put them in direct conflict with Superman, who operates with a strict no-kill code.

-The Elite’s initial mission took them to Tripoli, Libya, where they eliminated a giant ape rogue threat but also caused massive collateral damage, including killing thousands of soldiers.
-They quickly defeated Superman, but he later challenged and defeated them on Jupiter's moon Io by exploiting weaknesses in their powers.
-Superman feigned killing the Elite to expose the danger of their approach and to show that heroes who kill become terrifying rather than inspirational.

-Afterwards, the team was reformed by Vera Black, Manchester Black’s sister, who led a new iteration of the Elite called the Justice League Elite.
-This version aimed to atone for past actions and dealt with covert threats, working alongside but distinct from the main Justice League.

-Members of the Elite have included: